 - Federation/federal state working groups and committees

-- The Committee for Health-Related Evaluation of Building Products (AgBB) is a joint initiative of federal and state institutions in the policy areas of environmental and health protection as well as construction.
+- The Committee for Health-Related Evaluation of Building Products (AgBB) is a joint initiative of federal and state-level institutions in the policy areas of environmental and health protection as well as construction.
 DIBt has supported this committee from the beginning.

 - Round tables of the Federal Ministry of the Interior, Building and Community (BMI)